Wolox/tech-guides/frontend/docs/css-style.guide.md

     #container-home.class-name

 ** Avoid using br tag:**
-When breaking containers, paddin or margin should be used.
+When breaking containers, padding or margin should be used.